-(Trainers went black, which despite the opinions of night fighter scheme designers is the most conspicuous colour in most light conditions.)
+(Trainers, on the other hand, went black — which despite the opinion of night fighter scheme designers is the most conspicuous colour in most light conditions.)

 RAF roundels became washed-out ghosts of their former selves.
 Red became pink, mid-blue became the pale blue of invalid cars of the 1980s.
 In the 2000s it became even more extreme with some roundels losing their colour altogether and becoming grey, often making national identification by symbol alone close to impossible.